Up to 50% off sofas & mattresses — limited‑time deals.

 Are Pottery Barn sofas good for pets?

 They can be.
-If you have pets, fabrics and cleanability matter as much as comfort.
-York’s slipcovered design can be especially appealing for households that want an easier path to cleaning.
+If you have pets, choosing a pet-friendly sofa fabric and cleanability matter as much as comfort.
+York’s slipcovered design can be especially appealing if you want an easier path to cleanup.

 What is the best Pottery Barn sofa for lounging?

 York Slope Arm Deep Seat Slipcovered was the most lounge-ready sofa in our testing.
-The deep seat makes it easy to sprawl, curl up, or nap.
+The deep seat makes it easy to stretch out, curl up, or nap.

 Should I buy Pottery Barn furniture online?

-Buying online can work well if you plan ahead: order swatches, measure carefully, and be clear on the delivery and return terms for your specific configuration.
-If you’re uncertain, Quick Ship options may feel like a lower-risk starting point.
+Buying online can work well if you plan ahead: order swatches, measure carefully, and be clear on the delivery and return terms for your exact configuration.
+If you’re uncertain, Quick Ship options are usually the lower-risk place to start.

 Previous post